awoisoak/devops-sandbox/projects/terraform/gcp/README.md

         --host=% \
         --instance=database \
         --prompt-for-password
-'root':'%' does not have almost any privileges by default but the users created via gcloud will.
+(*root:%* does not have almost any privileges by default but the users created via gcloud will)

 - Confirm DB connection from Compute Engine